cdh4u/conference-pubsub/draft-holmberg-conference-pubsub.md

-# Conference Considerations {#sec-conf-considerations}
+# Generic Conference Considerations {#sec-conf-considerations-generic}

-This Section describes the major differences between an AV Conference and a PubSub Conference.
-The Section does not only focus on technical aspects, but also on traffic patterns and Conference Participant behaviors
+This Section discusses the major differences between an AV Conference and a PubSub Conference.

+## Join Conference

+A conference server might host multiple conferences that share the same conference name (Subject).
+Since the name is just a human readable string value, it is not uncommon that multiple AV conferences share the same name.
+Each conference will obviously have a unique conference URI.

+It is not practical to host multiple PubSub conferences that share the same Topic.
+Because of that, if a PubSub participant tries to create a PubSub conference with a Topic for which there already exist a conference, the conference server might choose to either reject the conference creation request (and inform the endpoint about the existing conference), redirect the participant to the existing conference (using a SIP 3xx response code {{!RFC3261}}) or simply add the endpoint to the existing conference.

 ### Conference Duration

-The duration of an AV Conference is typically relatively short (between minutes and hours), and is often pre-determined.
-For example, when humans are invited to an AV Conference the invitation often indicates the planned duration of the Conference.
+The duration of an AV conference may vary, but is typcially measured in minutes or hours.
+An AV conference is typically terminated when the last participant has left the conference.

-The duration of a PubSub Conference can be very long, even infinite.
-MORE.
+The interest for a PubSub topic might last for a very long time.
+Because of that, a PubSub conference associated with the topc might last for days, months or "infinite".
+While there might be times when there are no PubSub participants within a conference, the conference server might still keep the PubSub conference "alive", as new participants are expected to join in the near future.
+One advantage of keeping the conference "alive" is that participants can use the same conference URI whenever they are re-joining the conference.

+### Conference Termination

+An AV conference is typically terminated once the last participant leaves the conference, when the conference createer leaves the conference, or at a pre-configured clock time.

+Within a PubSub conference, participants might join the conference only when they want to send or receive data.
+In between they might leave the conference.
+Because of this there might be periods when there are no participants wihtin the conference.
+However, as participants might re-join later, and new participants might join the conference.
+Therefore, as long as it can be assumed that there is an interest in the Topic associated with the conference, the conference might be kept alive even if there are no participants.

-### Sending and Receiving
+### Sending and Receiving Data

+Within an AV Conference, participants typically both send and receive media.
+This can also be the case in a PubSub Conference, if the Publish/Subscribe traffic pattern is used to realize bi-directional data exchange between conference participants.
+However, typically participants within a PubSub Conference will either send (Publish) or receive (Subscribe) data.
+For example, sensors will typically only publish data, while analyticsetc applications will only subscribe to data.

+Note that a PubSub Conference participant might publish data to one Topic, while subscribing to another Topic.

 ### Simultanous Senders

 Within an AV Conference typically only one participant sends speech audio at any given time.
-Within a PubSub Conference, multiple Publishers might publish data simultaneously, as data is often published as soon as it becomes available, depending on how time-critical the data is.
-In addition, Publishers typically have no idea when other Publishers are publishing data.
-Publishers might not even be aware of the other Publishers.
-Because of this, the Broker might receive published data from multiple Publishers simultaneously.
-If the Broker is not able to simultaneously forward all published data, it will have to buffer the data.
+Within a PubSub Conference, multiple Publishers might publish data simultaneously, as data is often published as soon as it becomes available.
+In addition, a Publisher typically has no idea when other Publishers are publishing data.
+A Publishers might not even be aware of the other Publishers (if any).
+Because of this, the conference server might receive published data from multiple Publishers simultaneously.
+Depending on how quickly the conference server can forward the data to the subscribers it might have to buffer the data, which can cause delays.

-TODO: Describe different ways for forwarding/mixing Pub/Sub data.

 ### Number of Conference Participants

 Within an AV Conference, the number of participants is relatively constant throughout the lifetime of the conference.
 The number of participants might also be known before the conference begins, e.g., based on the number of participants that have accepted an invitation to the conference.

-Within a PubSub Conference, the number of participants might vary throughout the lifetime of the conference.
-A Publisher might participate in the conference only when it is publishing data.
-The duration of a PubSub Conference might also be much longer than the duration of an AV Conference (see section XXX).
+Within a PubSub Conference, the number of participants might vary widely throughout the lifetime of the conference.
+A Publisher might join a conference only when it is publishing data, then leave the conference and re-join later again.
+If a Subscriber is only interested in receiving data at specific times, it might also join the conference only for those time.

 ### Data Sending Frequency

 In an AV Conference, audio and video data is typically sent constantly, eventhough there are ways to temporarily stop the sending of data (e.g., by turning off the camera, muting the microphone etc).

 In a PubSub Conference, the data publishing frequency can vary widely.
 In some cases, a Publisher will publish data very frequently (measured in milliseconds).
 In other cases, a Publisher might publish data more seldom: once a minute, once an hour, once a day, etc.

 ### Data Synchronization